Musk and Altman Face Federal Civil Trial

 - Elon Musk's federal civil trial against Sam Altman and OpenAI entered its second week in Oakland, California.

-- The case centres on OpenAI's governance transition from nonprofit to for-profit - not AI capability or regulation.
+- The case centres on OpenAI's nonprofit-to-for-profit transition and internal governance choices - not AI regulation directly.

-- Limited direct relevance to APS practitioners; courtroom disclosures may eventually inform AI governance norms.
+- Limited direct relevance to Australian federal agencies; context only for those tracking AI sector governance norms.

 Implications for Australian agencies